victorkumi/tkinter-openpyxl-excel-updator/README.md

 The user can repeat the taking of information and updating the excel sheet severally whilst the app is run.
 The `Clear` button is used to clear the entries at any time.

-More functionalities can be add, and refactoring can be done; especially using `OOP paradigm`.
+More functionalities can be added, and refactoring can be done; especially using `OOP paradigm`.